Recently an updated flyer was sent to all residents outlining the new trash and recycling pick-up days.

-The teams are composed of volunteers from all over the Fort Stewart and Hunter Army Airfield U.S. Army Garrisons.
+The teams are composed of Housing Managers located at Fort Stewart and Hunter Army Airfield U.S. Army Garrisons.
 These employees are trained to track all life, health and safety work orders.
-This will be done by searching the history of the work order and following up with the residents fo r whom the work order was generated.
+This will be done by searching the history of the work order and following up with the residents for whom the work order was generated.

 The primary purpose of the follow-up is to ensure emergency work orders are responded to immediately, completed in a timely manner and that the quality of work is consistent with Army standards and resident expectations.

 In addition to the above responsibilities the teams will:

 · Follow-up on some routine and urgent work order submissions.

 · Observe the process of prospective residents moving into military housing.